DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 [We have documented cohorts extensively](https://educationgovuk.sharepoint.com/:w:/s/TeacherServices/EbdTeLtClv9PtXD3ZghgLaUB6dWn_AY5cOnmkK01mU22NQ?e=fChpDR).

+### Status 🙅

+Not fully addressed yet.
+We are going to stop using the name 'cohort' though and instead refer to the academic years.
+This will be fully addressed when finishing the teacher registration journey.

 ## Touch model for everything and determining changes for the API

 We have `updated_at` timestamps for the API, when something changes, what should